 We are all familiar with reasons for a forced sale such as health issues or divorce but have you considered why someone would sell when business is booming?
 Entrepreneurs sell their companies when it has a healthy valuation in order to maximize the price received from buyers.
 Here are several reasons why a person would put their company up for sale during the height of its success:

-- New business opportunity
+• New business opportunity

-- Retirement and/or relocation
+• Retirement and/or relocation

-- Burn out
+• Burn out

-- Irrevocable partner issues
+• Irrevocable partnership issues

-- Maximize profitability
+• Maximize profitability

 When Is The Right Time To Sell My Company?

-There is no perfect formula for when the exact, right moment to sell is.
-Ideally, once there has been sustainable growth and profits, you can begin considering preparing your business to go on the market.
-If the economy is doing well and your respective industry is seeing an upward trend, it will be a sellers market with buyers lining up to make an offer.
-Businesses that are valued at a premium typically have a high Return on Investment (ROI) and low relative risk (be advised, no company is fool-proof) due to transparent financial records, a record of strong growth, and having a high percentage of repeat customers and a diversified yet growing customer base.
+There is no perfect formula for exactly the right moment to sell.
+Ideally, once there has been sustainable growth and profits, one can begin considering preparing the business to go on the market.
+If the economy is doing well and the respective industry is seeing an upward trend, it will be a sellers market with buyers lining up to make an offer.

 Have A Business Exit Strategy In Place Now